jamesgraves/example-go-app/README.md

 entire project is under version control, and we want to be sure we've got the exact version of every file that goes into the build.

+We really can't do things like set GOPATH to `${HOME}` as is often suggested, because we want to make sure all the source code is in the main project repository.

 ```
 $ cd example-go-app/